glamarca/eduFaMa/README.md

     $ cd projects
     $ git clone https://github.com/glamarca/enssecfra.git

 It will create the directory `enssecfra` where all cloned files will be located.

+### Run the Application

 To run the application:

     $ cd enssecfra
     $ activator